Modesto Library Improvement Project

 Picture of the exterior of the Modesto Library.

-The Modesto Library will close to address critical infrastructure upgrades beginning Saturday, Nov.
+The Modesto Library closed to address critical infrastructure upgrades on Saturday, Nov.
 30, 2024.
+The library is anticipated to reopen in Summer 2026.
 Areas to be addressed by this project include heating, ventilation, air conditioning (HVAC), elevators, asbestos remediation, lighting, and more.

 Library Services During the Closure

-Full library services remain available at all open Stanislaus County Library branches.
+Full library services may be accessed at all open Stanislaus County Library branches..
 The Salida, Empire, and Riverbank branches are all within 10.5 miles of the Modesto Library.
-Library materials may be returned to any library location, and an exterior book drop will remain available in the parking lot behind the Modesto Library.
+Exterior book drops will be available for returns in the parking lot behind the Modesto Library.

 History of the Modesto Library